 - Bagged recyclables

-- Only exception is shredded paper - place in a large, clear bag and tie closed)
+- Only exception is shredded paper - place in a large, clear bag and tie closed

-- While these CANNOT be
+- While these

-recycling.
+retailers for recycling.
 Visit PlasticFilmRecycling.org

 for more info.